Provincial Archives of Alberta: History

-In 1962, the Government of Alberta established a Museums Branch under the Department of the Provincial Secretary for the establishment of a Provincial Archives and a Provincial Museum.
-The Branch began to accept archival records from government and private sources in 1963.
-In 1965 work began on a new Provincial Museum and Archives building in the Glenora district of Edmonton.
-Work finished and the building officially opened in 1967.
+In 1962, the Government established a Museums Branch under the Department of the Provincial Secretary to guide the establishment of the Provincial Museum and Archives.
+The Branch began to accept records from government and private sources in 1963, and a year later in 1964, major acquisitions - such as the Harry Pollard photographic collection - were made by the newly established Archives.